GORUCK GR3 Review: (6 Month Test)

 The GR3 is one of the best carry on backpack options for heavy use and durability: designed for carryon travel, but rooted in adventure…and its nearly bulletproof to boot.
 The GORUCK GR3 is a great backpack for the “hard user” crowd and those that want a travel backpack that will last for life.
 For extensive travel and abuse, I can’t recommend the GORUCK GR3 enough.

-Carryon Only Airline Travel with the GORUCK GR3
+GORUCK GR3 for Carryon Only Airline Travel

 The size of the GR3 (22x14x9 inches / 56x36x23 centimeters) makes it a perfectly sized carryon for most budget airlines.
 Unfortunately, the overbuilt nature (1000D Cordura nylon, heavy padding, and heavy stitching) does eat into your normal 8kg carryon allowance by .5kg, but the tradeoff for a bag that will last a lifetime is worth it (for me), and in 6 months I’ve only had my bag weighed once.